apache/struts/README.md

 One way to separate concerns in a software application is to use a Model-View-Controller (MVC) architecture.
 The Model represents the business or database code, the View represents the page design code, and the Controller represents the navigational code.
-The Struts framework is designed to help developers create web applications that utilize a MVC architecture.
+The Struts framework is designed to help developers create web applications that utilize an MVC architecture.

 The framework provides three key components:

-A “request” handler provided by the application developer that is mapped to a standard URI.
-A “response” handler that transfers control to another resource which completes the response.
-A tag library that helps developers create interactive form-based applications with server pages.
+- A “request” handler provided by the application developer that is mapped to a standard URI.
+- A “response” handler that transfers control to another resource which completes the response.
+- A tag library that helps developers create interactive form-based applications with server pages.

 The framework’s architecture and tags are buzzword compliant.
 Struts works well with conventional REST applications and with technologies like SOAP and AJAX.

 ## The Apache Struts Project